edornd/olmoearth_pretrain/README.md

   </a>
 </p>

-OlmoEarth is a a flexible, multi-modal, spatio-temporal family of foundation models for Earth Observations.
+The OlmoEarth models are a flexible, multi-modal, spatio-temporal family of foundation models for Earth Observations.

+The OlmoEarth models exist as part of the [OlmoEarth platform](https://allenai.org/olmoearth).
+The OlmoEarth Platform is an end-to-end solution for scalable planetary intelligence, providing everything needed to go from raw data through R&D, to fine-tuning and production deployment.

 ## Installation